Order Fulfillment Process Design and Optimization

 - Processing returns

 An order is considered fulfilled once a customer receives it.
 However, a lot can go wrong from the point of sale.
-For that reason, organizations must have process automation software capable of helping them map out the essential details of order fulfillment.
+Therefore, organizations must have process automation software capable of helping them map out the essential details of order fulfillment.

 What Are Common Challenges in Order Fulfillment?